 The Education Committee of the Chagrin Falls Historical Society & Museum is centered around teaching children about Chagrin Falls history.
 The Committee goes into the schools and teaches lessons to various grades in the school system.

-- The Society provides age appropriate programs for students from pre-K through 12, that follow the curriculum requirements of local public, private and parochial schools.
-Programs may consist of hands-on projects, lectures, multimedia presentations, exhibits and/or displays, using the resources available at the Society.
+- The Historical Society provides age appropriate programs for students from pre-K through 12, that follow the curriculum requirements of local public, private and parochial schools.
+Programs may consist of hands-on projects, lectures, multimedia presentations, exhibits and/or displays, using the resources available at the museum.

 - Programs may be offered onsite or as traveling programs.

 - Programs may focus on aspects of the history of Chagrin Falls or may illustrate national and international events as reflected in the Society’s collections.

 - Field Trips.
 If your school or Scout troop is located in the area, we do accommodate field trips to the Chagrin Falls Historical Society & Museum.
 Field Trips include a short lesson by the staff and a tour of the museum.
 To schedule a field trip please email Ruth Zeager at [email protected]

 The Education Coordinator of the Chagrin Falls Historical Society works with the teachers in the Chagrin Falls District to schedule lessons for each of the classes.
 The Education Committee plans each of the lessons that pertain to the Learning Standards for Social Studies set forth at each grade level by the State of Ohio.
 All committee volunteers are retired teachers from area schools.

 - All third graders in the district receive a two day lesson on the history of Chagrin Falls.
 We leave a History Container for the teachers to enrich our lessons with the students.
 Family passes are given to students to bring their family to the Museum.